About the Partnership for Prescription Assistance®

 How much will I have to pay for my prescription?

 Each patient assistance program has different requirements, depending upon your income and insurance coverage.
-If you do not have insurance coverage and have a hard time affording your medicines, many patient assistance programs may provide the medicines free of charge.

 How long does it take for qualified patients to get their medicine?